lwjohnst86/analyzing-cohorts-course/chapter3.md

 Let's practice using `glmer` and see what it outputs.
 There are several things you need to consider and be aware of when running `glmer` models.
 This is were your knowledge of transforming variables comes into use, since the numerical value of the predictors can make a big impact on whether the model works or not.

 Most of these exercises will lead to either warnings or errors, which are due to what the predictor's values are.
-Because running `glmer` can be computational expensive, the Framingham dataset has been reduced in size and is found in the `sample_tidied_framingham` dataset.
+Because running `glmer` can be computationally expensive, the Framingham dataset has been reduced in size and is found in the `sample_tidied_framingham` dataset.

 `@pre_exercise_code`
 ```{r}